Medical device registration in Malaysia

 Medical device classification in Malaysia

-Medical devices for registration in Malaysia are be classified into 4 classes: Class A, B, C, and D. The corresponding risk level and device examples are given in the table below:
+For General Medical devices registration in Malaysia can be classified into 4 classes: Class A, B, C, and D. The corresponding risk level and device examples are given in the table below:

 |Class||Risk Level||Device examples|